 'ECTS makes teaching and learning in higher education more transparent across Europe and facilitates the recognition of all studies.
-The system allows for the transfer of learning experiences between different institutions, greater student mobility and more flexible routes to gain degrees.
-It also aids curriculum design and quality assurance.'
+The system allows for the transfer of learning experiences between different institutions,

 The successful implementation and use of credits and modular systems has not proved easy for European countries for a number of reasons.
-The publication of the heavily revised version of the 'ECTS User's Guide', in February 2009 now provides better guidance and advice in terms of organizing and developing credit-based curricula.17 Unfortunately, the credit regulations previously put into law pertain to the old versions of ECTS which is now outdated and inappropriate.
+The publication of the heavily revised version of the 'ECTS User's Guide', in February 2009 now provides better guidance and advice in terms of organizing and developing credit-based curricula.
+Unfortunately, the credit regulations previously put into law pertain to the old versions of ECTS which is now outdated and inappropriate.
 Furthermore, the introduction of learning outcomes linked to workload, as the basis of credit, means that for many institutions the current approach they have may well be obsolete.
-Many European institutions have also experienced severe difficulties with the internal process of credit allocation and still incorrectly rely on allocating credits to modules exclusively on a time-based workload approach.18
+Many European institutions have also experienced severe difficulties with the internal process of credit allocation and still incorrectly rely on allocating credits to modules exclusively on a time-based workload approach.